Proving your income

 Using retained profits

 If you operate through a limited company and retain profits in the business rather than drawing them as salary or dividends, some lenders will take these retained profits into account.
-This can make a significant difference to your borrowing potential.
-We'll help you find lenders with the most favourable policies.
+This can make a difference to your borrowing potential.
+We'll help you find lenders with more favourable policies, including those familiar with the limited company director mortgage.

 Who we help